ethereum/EIPs/EIPS/eip-pbmrc1.md

 ### PBMRC2 - Non preloaded PBM Interface

 The **Non Preloaded** PBM extension is OPTIONAL for compliant smart contracts.
-This allows contracts to bind an underlying Spot Token to the PBM at a later date instead of during a minting process.
+This allows contracts to bind an underlying sovToken to the PBM at a later date instead of during a minting process.

 Compliant contract **MUST** implement the following interface: